Hong Kong Style Mahjong (3 Min)

 Image of a starting hand in mahjong

 Answer: Since the hand contains 3 pairs and few consecutive tiles, an all pongs hand could be easier to build.
-The first two discards could be the 9 Wan and 8 Bamboo tiles.
+The first two discards could be the 9 Wan and 8 Bamboo tiles, keeping your options open for a potential suited dots hand.

 Question 2: Given this starting hand, which hand should you aim for?